gca-research-group/tee-compartimentalisation-study-case/README.md

 To explore these properties, we have implemented an **Enterprise Application Integration (EAI)** solution, also referred to as an **Integration Process**, which operates within a trusted execution environment (TEE) on experimental Morello Board hardware.

-In the implemented case study, a store offers a promotion to its customers: if a customer spends more than $150.00, they receive a ride home in an app-based car service, paid for by the store.
-This business strategy integrates the store’s operations with the transportation service, promoting sales and enhancing customer convenience through seamless digital service integration.
-The integration process is executed inside a TEE, demonstrating how secure communication and interaction between different digital services, running on distinct remote servers, can be achieved in a trusted environment.

 We demonstrate how to execute an integration process within a TEE using Morello Board hardware located in Canada.
 The case study implements three mock digital services (apps) running on distinct remote servers in Brazil, along with an integration process (program) written and compiled for **CHERI capabilities (cheri-caps)**.
 The integration process runs inside a secure compartment.

-## Conceptual View of the EAI
+## Integration Problem Overview

-A conceptual view of the application involved in the EAI is illustrated in Figure 1.
+A conceptual view of the application involved in the EAI is illustrated in **Figure 1**.

 <!--<img src="./figs/EAI-2.png" alt="Conceptual View of the EAI"> -->